Chinatown Redevelopment Area

 Award Structure & Match Requirement

-Match Requirement: Applicants must provide a 25% cash match toward the total project cost.
+• Match Requirement: Applicants must provide a 25 percent cash match toward total project cost.

-• Note: The match may be waived or reduced at the RDA’s discretion for projects demonstrating exceptional community impact, cultural significance, or financial hardship.
+• The match may be waived or reduced at the discretion of the Redevelopment Agency for projects demonstrating exceptional community benefit, cultural significance, or documented financial hardship.

 Process & Requirements